 Ingredients

-- 2 tbsp tomato puree - (paste in the USA)
+• 2 tbsp tomato puree paste in the US

-- 1 tbsp cornflour (cornstarch in USA) - mixed with 3 tbsp cold water, to form a slurry
+• 1 tbsp cornflour mixed with 3 tbsp cold water, to form a slurry, (cornstarch in USA)

 To Serve:

-- Place the tomatoes in a roasting tin along with the red and yellow bell peppers, mushrooms, courgette, onion, garlic, olive oil, balsamic vinegar, salt, pepper, oregano and paprika.20 cherry tomatoes, 1 red bell pepper, 1 yellow bell pepper, 12 button mushrooms, 1 medium courgette (zucchini), 1 large red onion, 2 cloves garlic, 2 tbsp olive oil, 1 tsp balsamic vinegar, ½ tsp salt, ½ tsp black pepper, 1 tsp dried oregano, 1 tsp paprika
+20 cherry tomatoes, 1 red bell pepper, 1 yellow bell pepper, 12 button mushrooms, 1 medium courgette (zucchini), 1 large red onion, 2 cloves garlic, 2 tbsp olive oil, 1 tsp balsamic vinegar, 1/2 tsp salt, 1/2 tsp black pepper, 1 tsp dried oregano, 1 tsp paprika

-- Remove the vegetable mixture from the oven and stir in the cornflour slurry.
-This should thicken the sauce slightly.1 tbsp cornflour (cornstarch in USA)
+• Remove the vegetable mixture from the oven and stir in the cornflour slurry.
+This should thicken the sauce slightly.

-- Add in the cooked tagliatelle, crème fraiche and a good splash (about ¼ cup) of the reserved pasta cooking water.
+• Add in the cooked tagliatelle, crème fraiche and a good splash (about ¼ cup) of the reserved pasta cooking water.
 Toss together to mix.
-Add in more pasta water if you want to loosen up the sauce further.2 tbsp crème fraiche
+Add in more pasta water if you want to loosen up the sauce further.

-- Divide between four bowls and top with basils leaves, grated cheese and a sprinkling of black pepper.4 tbsp shaved vegetarian Italian-style hard cheese, 20 baby basil leaves, Large pinch black pepper
+• Divide between four bowls and top with basil leaves, grated cheese, and a sprinkling of black pepper.

 Video